 The sidewall cleated belt conveyor is a unique system that we specialize in at Cambelt International Corporation.
 The conveyor is capable of moving materials up anything less than a 90-degree incline.
 These belt conveyors have large troughs that can carry large amounts of loose materials without causing them to slip.
 Due to the large walls surrounding the belt, each section is able to handle a lot more than a normal cleated belt conveyor.
 The sidewall also helps to prevent the materials from falling off the sides of the conveyor.
 The sidewall cleated belt conveyor is also quite nice, as it can reduce the number of conveyors you need overall.
 It generally features two flat conveyor sections along with the incline section, meaning that you do not need separate conveyors.

-These are just the more common conveyor belts that you can find.
+These are the most common types of conveyor belts that you can find.
 Others are more specific and can handle whatever you need moved.
 Just be sure to plan carefully when getting a conveyor system.